 Development agencies, governments, and donors use PIM’s economy-wide modeling and related research and tools to design their development strategy documents and investment plans.
 Below are examples from 2018.

 PIM-supported research implemented through the IFPRI’s Bangladesh Policy Research and Strategy Support Program was extensively used by USAID in the formulation of its five-year Global Food Security Strategy Country Plan for Bangladesh issued in 2018.
-The Plan cites evidence generated by the IFPRI team on poverty, nutrition, and women’s empowerment in support of the decision to focus the US programming on the original Feed the Future Zone of Influence, made up of 20 districts in the southwest coastal region of Bangladesh.
+The Plan cites evidence generated by the IFPRI team on poverty, nutrition, and women’s empowerment in support of the decision to continue to focus the US programming on the original Feed the Future Zone of Influence, made up of 20 districts in the southwest coastal region of the country.
 The thematic components of the country program were also informed by this research.
-For example, the component on agricultural productivity and diversity is justified in part by evidence showing that investing in agriculture is one of the best pro-poor investments options, and USAID’s continued support for safety nets draws upon research in partnership with the World Food Programme demonstrating that cash transfers combined with high-quality nutrition counseling significantly reduce childhood stunting.
+For example, the component on agricultural productivity and diversity is justified in part by evidence showing that investing in agriculture is one of the best pro-poor investment options.
+Similarly, USAID’s continued support for safety nets draws upon research in partnership with the World Food Programme demonstrating that cash transfers combined with high-quality nutrition counseling significantly reduce stunting.

-In China, climate change, water scarcity, land degradation and other environmental stresses, as well as external factors related to trade policies increasingly constrain the potential of agriculture to meet the rising demand for food.
+In China, climate change, water scarcity, land degradation and other environmental stresses, as well as external factors related to trade policies increasingly constrain the potential of agriculture to satisfactorily respond to the rising demand for food.
 Public expenditures are one of the Government’s key tools to shape a conducive policy environment for agricultural production growth.
 In 2013, IFPRI’s China Strategy Support Program team undertook a study to analyze the effectiveness of China's public expenditures in the agricultural sector.
 One of the tools used in the study was the Statistics on Public Expenditures for Economic Development (SPEED) database, which has benefited from continued investment from PIM.
 The study report, submitted to the Ministry of Agriculture and to the Asian Development Bank, pointed to a low level of agricultural expenditures and inadequate spending on agricultural research and development and agricultural infrastructure in rural areas.
 The returns to subsidies were low, suggesting that these should be reduced.
 Two additional reports containing policy recommendations were submitted to the government and to the Asian Development Bank in 2016-2017.
 Agricultural public expenditure policies in China are currently undergoing changes that are consistent with the team’s recommendations.
 China's new Rural Revitalization Strategy (in Chinese) emphasizes both public and private investment to support agricultural and rural development.
-In line with the research recommendations, the government has continued to increase investment to promote agricultural and rural development, and increased investments in R&D, infrastructure, and rural education.
-Furthermore, input subsidies have not been increased, stockpile policies for corn, oilseeds and cotton have been removed, and the floor price of rice and wheat has been reduced.
+In line with the research recommendations, the government continued to increase investments to promote agricultural and rural development, including those in R&D, infrastructure, and rural education.
+Furthermore, policy reforms included the removal of stockpile policies for corn, oilseeds and cotton, the reduction in the floor price of rice and wheat, and no further increase in input subsidies.

 PIM value chain studies informed the World Bank's Ethiopia Economic Update, which examines Ethiopia's recent economic developments, outlook, and growth strategy, and the Cereal Market Performance in Ethiopia report, which aims to guide project operations for the Government of Ethiopia and the World Bank.